penmenpress/penmenpresswebsiteOLDSYNC/wp-content/plugins/media-library-plus/readme.txt

 * Select and add images to your posts and pages from the editor through MLFs integration
 * Organize your [media library folders](https://maxgalleria.com/downloads/media-library-plus-pro/?utm_source=wordpress&utm_medium=mlf&utm_content=mlf&utm_campaign=repo) with categories
 * [Enhanced Media Library and Media Library Folders Pro categories](https://maxgalleria.com/using-wordpress-media-categories/) are interchangeable
-* Create new MaxGalleria, The WordPress Gallery, Jetpack Template Galleries and NextGEN Galleries directly from your MLF folders
+* Create new MaxGalleria and NextGEN Galleries directly from your MLF folders
 * Supports Advanced Custom Fields
 * Use File Name View Mode for finding images in very large folders
 * Add images to a WooCommerce product gallery